apache/flink/docs/content.zh/docs/dev/python/table/udfs/python_udfs.md

 A user-defined aggregate function (_UDAGG_) maps scalar values of multiple rows to a new scalar value.

-**NOTE:** Currently the general user-defined aggregate function is only supported in the GroupBy aggregation of the blink planner in streaming mode.
-For batch mode or windowed aggregation, it's currently not supported and it is recommended to use the [Vectorized Aggregate Functions]({{< ref "docs/dev/python/table/udfs/vectorized_python_udfs" >}}#vectorized-aggregate-functions).
+**NOTE:** Currently the general user-defined aggregate function is only supported in the GroupBy aggregation and Group Window Aggregation of the blink planner in streaming mode.
+For batch mode, it's currently not supported and it is recommended to use the [Vectorized Aggregate Functions]({{< ref "docs/dev/python/table/udfs/vectorized_python_udfs" >}}#vectorized-aggregate-functions).

 The behavior of an aggregate function is centered around the concept of an accumulator.
 The _accumulator_ is an intermediate data structure that stores the aggregated values until a final aggregation result